-Designed to help international students and professionals succeed in the world of business, this new program offers five courses that use reading, writing, and discussion exercises to gain practical knowledge of and confidence in American and international business practices.
+Designed to help international students and professionals succeed in the world of business, this program offers five courses: international business, business decisions, business writing, business communication, and TOEIC test preparation.
 Once students successfully complete three certificate courses, they earn a Business English Certificate.
 If they wish to complete all five classes, they earn an Advanced Business English Certificate.
-The program's courses are international business, business decisions, business writing, business communications, and TOEIC test preparation.
 Classes are ongoing and meet several hours a week for eight weeks.

-For more information, call the American English and Culture Program at 480/965-2376.
+For more information, call the American English and Culture Program at 480/965-2376, send e-mail to aecp@asu.edu, or access the Web page at www.asu.edu/xed/aecp/aboutaecp.html.